Mutually unbiased bases: polynomial optimization and symmetry: Preliminaries on polynomial optimization symmetry

-\begin{definition}[Representative set] Let $V$ be a $G$-module with a decomposition into irreducible $G$-modules $V_{i,j}$ as in~\eqref{eq: irreducible decomp}.
-For each $i \in [k]$, choose vectors $u_{i,j} \in V_{i,j}$ for $j \in [m_i]$ in such a way that for each $j, \ell \in [m_i]$ there exists a $G$-isomorphism from $V_{i,j}$ to $V_{i,\ell}$ that maps $u_{i,j}$ to $u_{i,\ell}$.
-Let $U_i = (u_{i,1},\ldots,u_{i,m_i})$.
-Then $\{U_1,\ldots, U_k\}$ forms a \emph{representative set} for the action of $G$ on $V$. \end{definition} The term \emph{symmetry adapted basis} is sometimes used to denote a basis respecting the decomposition of~$V$ into~$G$-modules, cf.~\cite{FS92}.
+The term \emph{symmetry adapted basis} is sometimes used to denote a basis respecting the decomposition of~$V$ into~$G$-modules, cf.~\cite{FS92}.
 A representative set contains one `representative' basis element of each irreducible module, cf.~\cite{LPS17}.
 The term \emph{symmetry basis} is also used in the literature to denote the set of consisting of all~$u_{i,j}$ forming a representative set, cf.~\cite{BR21}.

 We then have the following (which is well-known general theory; a proof of the theorem in this exact form can be found in~\cite{P19}): \begin{proposition} Let $G$ be a finite group and let $V$ be a finite-dimensional $G$-module with a decomposition as in~\eqref{eq: irreducible decomp}.
 Let $\{U_1,\ldots, U_k\}$ be a representative set for the action of $G$ on $V$.
 Define the map $\Phi:\mathrm{End}_G(V) \to \bigoplus_{i=1}^k \C^{m_i \times m_i}$ as